Toalaah/dotfiles/readme.md

 If you wish to install using the installer script you will need the following:

 - An internet connection to pull dependencies during installation
-- One of the following operating systems / Linux distributions:
-  - macOS
-  - Arch Linux
-  - Ubuntu Linux
 - The following packages / programs:
   - stow
   - git